 - Crusty bread (my favorite way)

 - Herb grilled salmon

 - Cilantro lime chicken

 Balsamic glaze: save on time and drizzle everything with homemade balsamic glaze (if you have to).

-Grilled peaches: place sliced peaches on hot grill grates for 2-3 minutes on each side if you want to add a little smokiness to the recipe
+Grilled peaches: Just like this grilled peach salad, place sliced peaches on hot grill grates for 2-3 minutes on each side if you want to add a little smokiness to the recipe.

 Add greens: Burrata and peaches are especially good with arugula, so throw some of that on the bottom of the plate before adding the rest of the salad ingredients.